 - Other accident-related damages

 At Morelli Law Firm, our team handles wrongful death lawsuits for families in and around Mount Vernon, N.Y.
 We can help you:

 - Identify the personal representative who can file your claim

 - Pursue the damages your family needs to cover the expenses incurred because of your loved one’s death

 Our team can assess your options today during a free case review.

 When we represent you, we can handle your case from beginning to end.
-This allows you to focus your time on where it is best spent—healing from your injuries.
+This strategy allows you to focus your time on healing from your injuries.
 You can count on our bus accident team to help you gather evidence, including:

 - Police reports

 - Video of the accident, if available

 - Evidence from the bus company, such as data from the bus computer and driver’s employment records